paritytech/polkadot-sdk/src/api/chainHead_unstable_call.md

 - `followSubscriptionId`: An opaque string that was returned by `chainHead_unstable_follow`.
 The `runtimeUpdates` parameter of the call must have been equal to `true`.
 - `hash`: String containing the hexadecimal-encoded hash of the header of the block to make the call against.
 - `function`: Name of the runtime entry point to call as a string.
-- `callParameters`: Array containing a list of hexadecimal-encoded SCALE-encoded parameters to pass to the runtime function.
+- `callParameters`: Hexadecimal-encoded SCALE-encoded value to pass as input to the runtime function.
 - `networkConfig` (optional): Object containing the configuration of the networking part of the function.
 See [here](./introduction.md) for details.
 Ignored if the JSON-RPC server doesn't need to perform a network request.
 Sensible defaults are used if not provided.

 **Return value**: String containing an opaque value representing the operation.